Unpaid work - print & broadcast media industry

 Vocational placements that meet the definition under the FW Act are lawfully unpaid, regardless of whether an employment relationship exists or not.

-For more information, including the criteria that an arrangement must meet to be a vocational placement under the FW Act, see our Student Placements Fact Sheet.
+For more information, including the criteria that an arrangement must meet to be a vocational placement under the FW Act, see our Vocational Placements Fact Sheet.

 Unpaid work experience and unpaid internships